dianavile/RgSocDVTeam/BLOGPOSTS MEDIUM/1Let´s Get Started.md

 ## Lessons Learned
 - Preparation is key, but don´t stick in it too long.
 Learn as much as you can, but __Start working and keep going.__
 - Coding is everything except being "a loner".
 To code, you need to communicate.
 Especially in remote settings, __communication is key__.
 - Pair programming is challenging, coding is hard, communication in remote is prone to misunderstanding.
-Despite this, attending the Rails Girls Summer of Code is really rewarding.
-No more playing around, we are really preparing ourselves to become professional front-end- developers.
+- Despite this, __attending the Rails Girls Summer of Code is really rewarding__.
+- No more playing around, we are really __preparing ourselves to become professional front-end- developers.__